Daour211/reading-notes/201/class-05.md

 **Indenting text**: the “**text-indent”** property used to indent the first line of text within an element.
 The line indented can be specified in pixels or ems.
 It can take a negative value, which means it can be used to push text off the browser window.

-**Drop shadow**: the property “text-shadow” used to create a drop shadow, and can also be used to create an embossed effect by adding a shadow which is slightly lighter than the text.
+**Drop shadow**: the property “**text-shadow**” used to create a drop shadow, and can also be used to create an embossed effect by adding a shadow which is slightly lighter than the text.
 Its values take 3 lengths and a color.

  - The first length specifies how far from or right the shadow will fall.
  - The second length specifies the distance to the top or bottom the shadow will fall.